 Published online: November 27, 2021

-This cohort had a mean age of 51 years and 56% male; patients were staged as Child A in 21.7%, B 66% and C 12.3%.
-Walk distance inversely correlated with Child scores, and was significantly reduced as Child stages progresses.
-Patients who died (10.4%) showed shorter mean 6MWD (P = 0.006).
+This cohort had a mean age of 51 years and 56% male; patients were staged as Child A in 21.7%, B 66%, and C 12.3%.
+Walk distance inversely correlated with Child scores, and was significantly reduced as Child stages progress.
+Patients who died (10.4%) showed a shorter mean 6MWD (P = 0.006).
 Low 6MWD was an independent predictor of mortality (P = 0.01).

 6MWT is a noninvasive inexpensive test whose result is related to Child scores and mortality.

 It is a useful, simple, practical test that can be incorporated into cirrhotic evaluation due to its relation with mortality for closer monitoring and potential early intervention.